Rome’s Historic Clocktower

 January 25, 2022, 11:30 AM – Rome Clocktower 125th Birthday Party

 Come celebrate the 125th Birthday of the Rome Clocktower!
 The Water Tower was dedicated on January 25, 1872.
 The bell and clockworks were added between October and November later that same year.
 The celebration will be held on the clocktower grounds and will include music, festivities and of course, cake!
 Watch for more details closer to the date!

 January 25, 2022, 5:30 PM – Rome Clocktower Display Reception

 Come view a beautiful display of Rome Clocktowers at the Rome Area History Center.
 Awards will be given to recognize creativity in the clocktowers built for the display.
 Works made by artists of all ages and abilities will be on display.

 Clocktower History & Restoration

 The Clocktower, located in downtown Rome, has undergone several restoration projects through the years.
 In 1986, the Rome Jaycees raised more than $80,000 to repair the brick structure and provide landscaping on the grounds around the tower.
-The most recent project, the creation of a museum within the Clocktower, became a reality in 1995, again through the fundraising efforts of the Rome Jaycees.
+The creation of a museum within the Clocktower, became a reality in 1995 through the fundraising efforts of the Rome Jaycees.

-Built in 1872, during the Reconstruction Era after the Civil War, Rome found itself badly in need of a waterworks.
+Built between 1871 and 1872, during the Reconstruction Era after the Civil War, Rome found itself badly in need of a waterworks.
 The water tower was built of iron sheets manufactured at the Noble Foundry.
 Since the time it was built, the tower has become the most recognizable structure in Rome and has even evolved into the official symbol of the city.

-In-person donations will be accepted at the Last Stop Gift Shop located at 402 Civic Center Drive across from Applebee’s.
+In-person donations to support preservation efforts of the Rome Clocktower are accepted at the Georgia’s Rome Gift Shop & Welcome Center located at 402 Civic Center Drive (across from Applebee’s).